fhakamine/auth-openidc/README.md

 - `OIDCScope`: Scopes/claims you want to request in the OAuth flow.
 - `OIDCCRYPTOPASSPHRASE` and `OIDCSCRUBREQUESTHEADERS` (optionals): Secret and flag for encrypting the state token and the request headers.
 - `REV_PROXY`:  The server you set will be reverse proxied under "/rev".
 For example, if you set REV_PROXY=https://my.intranet.com, https://localhost/rev/appX will go to https://my.intranet.com/appX
+- `APIURL`: If you decide to test an API authorization, you can add the API endpoint here.

 ## Specs